dsyoonstat/STATS-607-Project3/BASELINE.md

 | **1000** | 31.1                    | 0.152                         | 0.00558                    |
 | **2000** | 232                     | 0.199                         | 0.00648                    |

-# 3. Bottleneck analysis
+# 3. Bottleneck Analysis

 It is apparent that the main bottleneck is the data generation for multivariate normal distribution when the dimension $p$ is large.
 Note that data generation for multivariate t distribution is relatively fast.
 This is due to the fact that data generation for multivariate normal distribution used `np.random.multivariate_normal`, while that for multivariate t distribution used Cholesky decomposition of covariance matrix $\Sigma$.
 While doing **Unit 2 Project**, I did not notice that there is a huge difference in speed.
 Therefore, by adopting Cholesky decomposition to generate multivariate normal data will give a huge boost in speed, although the data generation procedure still remains most time-consuming among data generation, estimator computation and metric computation.

-# 4. Computational complexity analysis
+# 4. Computational Complexity Analysis

 Since High-Dimensional Low-Sample Size(HDLSS) asymptotics fix the sample size $n$ and let the dimension $p$ grows to $\infty$, we consider the computational complexity with respect to the $p$.

-### 4.1 Empirical analysis
+### 4.1 Empirical Analysis

 The estimated computational complexity using log-log regression is as follows: